Home

 Providers will need to familiarise themselves with these codes to continue billing correctly.
 For participants, this won't change much day-to-day, though you may notice invoices are broken down in more detail than before, giving you more clarity about exactly how providers are using your funding.

-Short Term Respite has shifted from a single all-inclusive daily rate to separate line items: one for support hours and one for participant and worker accommodation.
+Short Term Accommodation has shifted from a single all-inclusive daily rate to separate line items: one for support hours and one for participant and worker accommodation.

 The practical implications of this change are still being clarified by the NDIA.
 An addendum is expected.
-If you or someone you support uses Short Term Respite, it's worth checking with your provider as more detail become available.
+If you or someone you support uses Short Term Accommodation, it's worth checking with your provider as more details become available.

 Changes to Supported Independent Living (SIL)